lukas-pointner-gabriel/portfolio/README.md

 **Led design of the propulsion unit of an Hyperloop pod**
   -	Developed and designed a propulsion unit for realizing 400 km/h pod speed
-  -	Conducted FEM and MBS simulations to optimize design of propulsion unit
+  -	Conducted FEA and MBS to optimize design of propulsion unit
   -	Operated Hyperloop pod on test track in Los Angeles, CA at 324 km/h speed

 **Led testing of the propulsion unit of an Hyperloop pod**